-For the year ended January 31, 2018, the Company incurred a net loss of \$394,772 (2017 - \$130,468), used cash from operations of \$117,298 (2017 - \$110,424), and as at January 31, 2018, had an accumulated deficit of \$2,518,683 (2017 - \$2,709,948) and a working capital deficit of \$281,737 (2017-\$516,238).
-The current liabilities consist of accounts payable and accrued liabilities, due to related parties, interest payable and loan from an officer in the total amount of \$592,969.
-On June 21, 2017, approximately \$188,122 of amounts owing to officers were settled with the issuance of 1,865,412 common shares of the Company.
-On December 14, 2017, the Company closed a private placement for gross proceeds of \$720,000 to fund its current exploration program and short-term operating expenses.
-However, the Company does not have sufficient cash to fund its long-term operations.
+For the year ended January 31, 2019, the Company incurred a net loss of \$178,034 (January 31, 2018 - \$394,772), used cash from operations of \$153,521 (January 31, 2018 - \$117,298), and as at January 31, 2019, had an accumulated deficit of \$2,691,910 (January 31, 2018 - \$2,518,683) and a working capital deficit of \$810,446 (January 31, 2018 - \$281,737).
+The current liabilities consist of accounts payable and accrued liabilities, loan from third party, due to related parties, interest payable and a loan from an officer, with an aggregate amount of \$851,026.
+The Company is primarily reliant on the raising of equity capital to fund its activities.
+The Company has delayed returning to the equity capital markets to seek such capital while its share price weakened, together with many other mineral exploration companies.
+The cause of the weakness, is in part due to a declining gold price together with other US dollar denominated commodities amidst a strengthening US dollar and rising US interest rates.
+As a result of the potential dilution to shareholder value an equity raise would entail in recent months, the Company has chosen to rely on the willingness of the directors, officers, shareholders and/or creditors to meet funding requirements, together with efforts to pursue other means to finance its operations.

+The Company does not have sufficient cash to fund its long-term operations.
 Therefore, the ability to continue as a going concern in the near-term relies solely on the willingness of the directors, officers, shareholders and/or creditors to meet funding requirements, in the absence of the completion of a further financing or a strategic transaction.

 In addition, the business of exploring for minerals involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
 The recoverability of the carrying value of exploration properties and the Company's continued existence is dependent upon the preservation of its interest in the underlying properties, the discovery of economically recoverable reserves and the achievement of profitable operations; or the ability of the Company to raise financing; or alternatively upon the Company's ability to dispose of its interests on an advantageous basis.
 These circumstances comprise a material uncertainty which may lend significant doubt as to the ability of the Company to continue as a going concern.
-Changes in future conditions could require material writedowns of the carrying values.
+Changes in future conditions could require material write-downs of the carrying values.